Dynamics of Mobile Manipulators using Dual Quaternion Algebra: Conclusions

-In future works we will study the applicability of the proposed Dual Quaternion Newton-Euler in the dynamic modeling of non-serial multibody systems (e.g., humanoids), and in wrench control strategies.
-Concerning the Euler-Lagrange model obtained using the dual quaternion Gauss's Principle of Least Constraint, future works will be focused on exploiting additional constraints (e.g., nonholonomic, hard contacts) directly in the optimization formulation.
+Future works will focus on extending the dual quaternion Newton-Euler algorithm to non-serial multibody systems (e.g., humanoids), and in wrench control strategies.
+Concerning the Euler-Lagrange model obtained using the Gauss's Principle of Least Constraint and dual quaternion algebra, future works will be focused on exploiting inequality constraints in the optimization formulation.